soniaagg/hospitality_analysis/README.md

 Power BI has empowered AtliQ Grand to monitor their direct booking percentage.
 Reducing reliance on third-party platforms enhances profitability and customer relationships.

 **Below are some other metrics also included in this dashboard:

-➡Comparing KPIs on WoW trends through Tooltips.
+➡Comparing KPIs on WoW trends through Tooltips

 ➡Total Bookings
   -Weekday
   -Weekend

 ➡Cancellation%

 ➡Avg Rating

 ➡DBRN

 ➡DURN

 **Looking Ahead:**